Wharton County Vehicle Impound Guide

 IMPORTANT: These fees add up quickly.
 Every day your car remains in the impound lot increases the total cost.
 Retrieve your vehicle as soon as possible.

-Contact the impound lot directly to confirm accepted payment methods.
-They may accept cash, credit cards, or debit cards.
+Contact the impound lot directly before going to confirm accepted payment methods.
+They may accept cash, credit cards, or money orders.
 Be prepared to pay the full amount before the vehicle is released.

 Timeline